-SC allows Air India to operate without leaving middle seat vacant for 10 days
+SC allows Air India to operate foreign flights with middle seats booking

 "Air India shall be allowed to operate non-scheduled foreign flights with middle seats booking for next 10 days," Chief Justice of India (CJI) Sharad Arvind Bobde said.

-"You should be worried about health of citizens more than health of airlines," the court observed.
+"You should be worried about health of citizens more than health of airlines.
+It was "common sense" that social distancing is important as a precaution against coronavirus." the court observed.

-The court asked, "Why social distancing norms wasn't necessary in flights?
-Why centre seats should be booked for air travels?"
+Coronavirus outbreak: India records biggest surge of COVID-19 cases for fourth day

-The Bombay high court, while hearing a petition of a pilot, had sought a response from the Air India and the Directorate General of Civil Aviation (DGCA).
+'Outside, there should be a social distancing of at least six feet, what about inside aircrafts," Chief Justice SA Bobde told Air India, which has been operating the "Vande Bharat" flights to bring back Indians stranded abroad due to virus shutdowns.

 The pilot, Deven Kanani, in his plea claimed a circular issued by the Government of India on March 23, 2020 laid some conditions to prevent the spread of Covid-19 while bringing back Indians stranded abroad due to the pandemic.